 3. Take time for your hobbies

-If you’re feeling tired of life, then chances are you don’t really feel like doing anything.
+If you’re feeling burned out and depressed, then chances are you don’t really feel like doing anything.
 Adding another task to your to-do list might seem unmanageable.
 However, it’s important to take some time out of your day for hobbies.

 Even if your hobbies feel like a chore at first, allowing yourself to enjoy something can help refresh other areas of your life.
 Take time every day to do something you enjoy, even if you’re only spending fifteen minutes on it.

 When you spend time doing things you enjoy, you’re emotionally energized.
-This positive emotional energy can give you the strength you need to complete other tasks that need to be done.
+This positive emotional energy will give you the strength you need to complete other tasks that you have to do.

-If you don’t have any hobbies, take a little time to get started with a new hobby.
-Whether you enjoy computers, engaging in a video game, or learning about programming can be a fun hobby.
+If you don’t have any hobbies, find one.
+Whether you enjoy computers, engaging in a video game, or learning to bake can be a fun hobby.